patractlabs/europa/README.md

 Nov 12 17:28:41.981  INFO
 Nov 12 17:28:41.981  INFO Set [another-workspace] as default workspace.
 ```
-then start europa, would use "another-workspace" as default workspace.
+then start europa, europa would use "another-workspace" as default workspace.
 ```bash
 $ ./target/debug/europa
 # ...